bytecodealliance/sightglass/benchmarks-next/README.md

 * Provide reproducible builds via Docker.

+* Be located at `sightglass/benchmarks-next/$BENCHMARK_NAME/benchmark.wasm`

+* Input workloads must be files that lives in the same directory as the `.wasm` benchmark program.
+The benchmark program is run within the directory where it lives on the filesystem, with that directory propened in WASI.
+The workload must be read via a relative file path.

+  If, for example, the benchmark processes JSON input, then its input workload should live at `sightglass/benchmarks-next/$BENCHMARK_NAME/input.json`, and it should open that file as `"./input.json"`.

 ## Additional Requirements

 > Note: these requirements are lifted directly from the [the benchmarking